 - 6. Normally, one of the two supervisors will be designated as the student's Director of Studies (DoS).
-In exceptional circumstances this may be a third member of the supervision team, particularly insupervisions with collaborating institutions (Asbury Theological Seminary, Gordon-Conwell Theological Seminary). - 7.
+In exceptional circumstances this may be a third member of the supervision team, particularly insupervisions with collaborating institutions (Asbury Theological Seminary, Gordon-Conwell TheologicalSeminary). - 7.
 The team of supervisors appointed to supervise a PhD student should between them have the experience of having supervised to successful completion at least one PhD candidate. - 8.
-If a supervisor leaves the School, the registration of the supervisor's students may be transferred to the new institution (if appropriate) or the Director of Research will appoint another supervisor, normally in consultation with the student.
+If a supervisor leaves the school, the registration of the supervisor's students may be transferred to the new institution (if appropriate) or the Director of Research will appoint another supervisor, normally in consultation with the student.
 Where students are close to completing their programme, the former member of LST staff may continue to provide supervision to the student in conjunction with the new supervisor. - 9.
-Where a student (or the supervisor) has difficulty in establishing a good working relationship with the supervisor (or the student), the matter should be discussed with the Director of Research, who will advise and take appropriate action.
-If the Director of Research is the supervisor, it should be discussed with the Academic Dean or another experienced supervisor. - 10.
-The Director of Research, in conjunction with the Academic Dean, is expected to limit the number of students supervised by any one member of staff, ensuring that supervisors possess sufficient available time, after all other responsibilities have been taken into account, to dedicate to the needs of each individual research student.
-If there is danger of this not being so, it is the supervisor's responsibility to alert the Director of Research.
+Where a student (or the supervisor) has difficulty in establishing a good working relationship with the supervisor (or the student), the matter should be discussed with the Director of Research, whowill advise and take appropriate action.
+If the Director of Research is the supervisor, it should be discussed with the Academic Dean or another experienced supervisor.
+Temporary planned/unplanned absence of a supervisor, e.g. parental leave, illness